How Naga Chef, a culinary competition in Nagaland, is putting the state’s food on the global map

 When I asked him about his big audacious goal for Naga Chef, Alezo gushed, “I want our food to be part of people’s everyday food choices around the world, just like pasta, pizza or burger.
 That is the only way for people everywhere to know Naga culture.”

-Excerpted with permission from Highway to Swades: Rediscovering India’s Superpowers,’ Bhairavi Jain, Harper Collins.
+Excerpted with permission from Highway to Swades: Rediscovering India’s Superpowers,’ Bhairavi Jani, Harper Collins.